convos-chat/convos/doc/index.md

 Note that there is no need to configure Convos to get it running!
 Convos has sane defaults, which makes it a breeze to start.

-You might also want to check out the [faq](/doc/faq) for the most common obstacles while setting up and running Convos.
+You might also want to check out the [FAQ](/doc/faq) for the most common obstacles while setting up and running Convos.

+Have a look at "[Running Convos behind my favorite web server](/doc/reverse-proxy)" if you want to run Convos behind nginx, Apache or some other reverse proxy.

 ## Developing